Particular/docs.particular.net/nservicebus/throughput-tool/index.md

 ---
-title: Measuring system throughput
+title: Endpoint throughput tool
-summary: Use the Particular endpoint throughput counter tool to measure the throughput of an NServiceBus system.
+summary: Use the Particular endpoint throughput counter tool to measure the usage of an NServiceBus system.
-reviewed: 2022-11-09
+reviewed: 2024-05-22
+related:
+  - nservicebus/usage
 ---

+> [!NOTE]
+> The recommended method of measuring the throughput of an NServiceBus system is via [ServicePulse](./../../servicepulse/usage.md).
+> The endpoint throughput counter tool is offered as an alternate option for customers that aren't able to use ServicePulse.

 The Particular endpoint throughput counter tool can typically be installed on a [user's workstation](faq.md#does-the-tool-need-to-run-on-my-production-server) and run against a production system to measure the throughput of each endpoint over a period of time.